 > RADP Pavilion

-Sorry, Myth Busted! …brought to you by your feroequinologist.
+Sorry, Myth Busted! …brought to you by wiz, your favorite feroequinologist.

 There is, however, thermodynamic proof that starting with the coldest possible liquid reduces the time to achieve a solid.
-That truth applies equally to molten iron, DHMO (Dihydrogen Monoxide), Hydroxilic Acid, pure H2O and common tap water.
+That truth applies equally to molten iron, liquid helium, DHMO (Dihydrogen Monoxide), Hydroxilic Acid, pure H2O and common tap water which likely contains chlorine and fluoride as well as a host of suspensions, solutions and particulates such as rust, lead, valve grease, calcium, even dead (and some live) bacteria, below government approved maximums of course, if you’re lucky.

 If you had claimed “Piping hot water loses heat more rapidly than room temperature water.” then I would not have been compelled to dispute it and write this article, for that statement is indisputable.
 Room temperature water is already room temperature and the rate of Calories per hour exchanged nets zero.
 Hot water exhibits a steep but diminishing rate of C/hr decline.